1972 Formula One season: Rounds 1 to 4

 Stewart secured pole position for the South African Grand Prix at Kyalami, ahead of Regazzoni and Fittipaldi.
 Hulme got off the line remarkably well: from his fifth position on the grid, he moved up to shortly take the lead, before Stewart relegated him back to second.
 Regazzoni fell back into the midfield.
 Veteran Mike Hailwood, driving for Surtees, started fourth but passed Fittipaldi and, later, the overheating McLaren of Hulme, before actually challenging Stewart for the lead.
 However, on lap 28, his rear suspension collapsed and he had to retire.
 Stewart then looked set to win, until he suffered a gearbox failure on lap 45 and Fittipaldi inherited the lead.
 The Brazilian, however, ran into handling problems and saw Hulme go past.
 Finally, the New Zealander took the chequered flag, ahead of Fittipaldi and Peter Revson.

 In Spain, Emerson Fittipaldi was joined on the grid by his brother Wilson, marking the first time two brothers raced simultaneously.
-Wilson had replaced Carlos Reutemann after the Swiss driver injured his ankle in a Formula 2 race a week earlier.
+Wilson had replaced Carlos Reutemann after the Argentine driver injured his ankle in a Formula 2 race a week earlier.
 On the Jarama circuit, the Belgian Jacky Ickx took a dominant pole position, seven tenths ahead of Denny Hulme and Emerson Fittipaldi.
 Stewart started in fourth.
 On race day, Hulme had another mighty get-away and took the lead, before, like in South Africa, Stewart passed him.
 Hulme and Ickx were then both passed by Fittipaldi in a miscommunication with a backmarker.
 By lap 30, it had started raining slightly and Stewart fell back: Fittipaldi and Ickx both passed him.
 The Brazilian held on to take the victory, while Stewart spun off the track and retired.
 Since Ickx had set a new lap record and actually lapped his teammate in third place, Fittipaldi's win showed that the Lotus 72 was now truly ahead in the development race.